kanevk/markdown-cv/_posts/2020-09-28-Kamen-Kanev-cv.md

 `May 2017 - May 2019`
 __[ReceiptBank](https://www.receipt-bank.com/){:target="_blank" rel="noopener"}__

-Worked alongside the best Rubists in country, maintaining a complex platform over Rails/GraphQL/Backbone/React tech stack.
+Worked alongside the best Rubists in the country, maintaining a complex platform over Rails/GraphQL/Backbone/React tech stack.
-A key aspect of my job was balancing between what's desired from the clients' point of view and what's reasonable from the technological side.
+A key aspect of my job was, balancing between what's desired, from the clients' point of view, and what's reasonable from the technological side.
 It was a process of following the best agile practices, keeping short feedback loops, and writing durable code - all that while working fully **remote**.
 Some of my notable achievements are:
 - Being part of an agile cross-functional team and delivering advanced features for top tear clients